Yarra Park: Overview

-Around the MCG are sculptures of Australian sporting heroes including: Australian rules footballers Ron Barassi and Dick Reynolds; cricketers Donald Bradman and Keith Miller; and athlete Betty Cuthbert.
-Nearby is an old eucalyptus scar tree which shows a big scar caused by harvesting of bark for a canoe by the original inhabitants of the Yarra River Valley, the Wurundjeri people of the Kulin nation.

-The adjacent Punt Road Oval, home of the Richmond Football Club features a statue of Tiger legend Jack Dyer.
+The park contains seventeen sculptures of Australian sporting heroes including Australian rules footballers Ron Barassi and Dick Reynolds; cricketers Donald Bradman and Keith Miller; and athletes Betty Cuthbert and Shirley Strickland, amongst others, all located near the MCG.
+An old eucalyptus scar tree which shows a big scar caused by harvesting of bark for a canoe by the original inhabitants of the Yarra River Valley, stands as a monument to the Wurundjeri people of the Kulin nation.
+At Punt Road Oval, home of the Richmond Football Club, there is a statue of Jack Dyer.